EU And Britain Seal Post-Brexit Trade Deal - UrduPoint

 And members balked at giving up access to Britain's rich fishing waters, which support fleets in France, Belgium, Denmark, Ireland and the Netherlands.

-It was the question of fish that emerged as the last stumbling block as late as this week, when member states -- led by France -- rejected a UK offer.
+It was the question of fish that emerged as the last stumbling block as late as this week, when member states -- led by France -- rebuffed UK demands.